In every discussion on instant messaging, somebody promotes XMPP-based messengers as the “privacy-friendly alternative” to other messengers.

 We strongly recommend hosting your own XMPP server in a controlled environment or switching to messengers that either implement client-side account management or enforce end-to-end encryption for account management.

 Tested and written in collaboration with Thorsten.

-- November 2, 2018: Added and commented some feedback of our readers.
+- Nov 2, 2018: Added and commented on some feedback of our readers.